Sidney Godolphin (poet): Poems

 Godolphin left poems which were never collected in a separate volume.
 "The Passion of Dido for Æneas, as it is incomparably expressed in the fourth book of Virgil," finished by Edmund Waller, was published in 1658 and 1679, and is in the fourth volume of Dryden's Miscellany Poems.
 He was one of "certain persons of quality" whose translation of Pierre Corneille's The La Mort de Pompée was published in 1664.
 A song is in George Ellis's Specimens of the Early English Poets, and another in the Tixall Poetry.
 Other poems in manuscript are in the Harleian MSS.
 (6917) and the Malone MSS. in the Bodleian Library.
 His elegy on John Donne was included in the second edition of the poet's collected poetry (1635) and commendatory verses by him are prefixed to Sandys's Paraphrase (1638), and an "Epitaph upon the Lady Rich" is in John Gauden's Funerals made Cordial (1658).
+Edmund Gosse writes that "it is probable that if Godolphin had lived, his executive skill in verse would have hastened the coming of the Augustan era."